jayfid/vinyl/README.md

 Vinyl is a simple css framework meant to be used as an online product foundation.
 Inspired by Bootstrap and other front-end frameworks, Vinyl aims to bridge the gap between open source UX and custom component-ization of websites.

 ## Version
 This is currently alpha, which features being added daily.
-Initial stable release expected late Jan 2016.

 ## License
 Open Source license TBD.